sensu/sensu-docs/content/sensu-core/2.0/guides/monitor-server-resources.md

 ### Validating the check

-You can verify the proper behavior of this check against a specific entity using `sensuctl`.
+You can verify the proper behavior of this check against a specific entity by using `sensuctl`.
-First, make sure there's an entity with the subscription `linux` that will run the check.

-{{< highlight shell >}}
-sensuctl entity list
-{{< /highlight >}}

-If you don't see at least one entity with the subscription `linux`, make sure you've [installed the Sensu agent][install], then add the `linux` subscription to `/etc/sensu/agent.yml` and [restart the agent][start].

-Now you can use the entity name to see the event data produced by the `check-cpu` check.
+Replace `example-entity-name` in the following command with the name of a `linux`-subscribed entity.
 It might take a few moments, once the check is created, for the check to be scheduled on the entity and the result sent back to Sensu backend.

 {{< highlight shell >}}
-sensuctl event info entity-name check-cpu
+sensuctl event info example-entity-name check-cpu
 {{< /highlight >}}

+_NOTE: To create an entity to run the `check-cpu` check, [install the Sensu agent][install], then add the `linux` subscription to `/etc/sensu/agent.yml` and [restart the agent][start]._

 ## Next steps